Understanding Common Issues Related to Image Sizes

 The Importance of Docker Image Size

-Docker images serve as the blueprint for containers, encapsulating everything needed to run an application, including code, libraries, dependencies, and environment variables.
+Docker images serve as the blueprint for containers, encapsulating everything needed to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » an application, including code, libraries, dependencies, and environment variables.
 The size of these images can have substantial implications for deployment speed, resource consumption, and operational efficiency.

 Impact on Deployment Speed